- Initial Proposals (Optional) due by February 15, 2023.

 - Supplementary materials

-The following guidelines are intended to assist you in the preparation of your study submission to the PSA.
-Submissions normally include a description of the key background literature and motivation for the study, hypotheses, study procedures, proposed statistical analysis plan, a statistical power analysis, and pilot data (wherever applicable).
+The following guidelines are intended to assist you in the preparation of your proposal submission to the PSA.
+Submissions typically include a description of the key background literature and motivation for the study, hypotheses, study procedures, proposed statistical analysis plan, a statistical power analysis, and pilot data (wherever applicable).

 A review of the relevant literature that motivates the research question and a full description of the study aims and hypotheses.